———————————————

 I can't wait to bring this topic up with Eddvia's parents tomorrow, should I succeed in seeing them about town.
 Jenassa thinks that I shouldn't meddle.
 She points out that from what I've learned from Eddvia, she apparently doesn't even have a relationship with that Hulgard dude.
 Well, maybe so, but I still think there's no harm in talking to her parents about her reluctance to marry a man she doesn't love.
 The question whether or not the family's needs outweigh their daughter's loss of happiness is her parents', not my responsibility.
 My job is to bring to their attention arguments from the other side.
 If her parents let me change their mind, then this marriage wasn't all that important for the family to start with.
 I mean, yes, it's possible that Eddvia is being irresponsible, but it's also possible that it simply hasn't yet occured to her parents that their "child" is a human being whose opinion should also be taken into consideration.
 I should at least find out what each of the parties thinks about this matter.

-Well, at least we all agree that this inn is a delightful place to be, especially now that they've got themselves a proper bard.
+Well, something we all agree about is that this inn is a delightful place to be, especially now that they've got themselves a proper bard.
 The girls and I discuss this amazing country until midnight and then we rent two of those adorable double bedrooms like the one where I was with Dar'taqto earlier today.

 next awakening